Food Waste Reduction Tips

 Types of Waste & Tips for Reduction

-Effective waste management can be summed up by the three R’s: Reduce, Reuse and Recycle.
+Effective food waste management can be summed up by the three R’s: Reduce, Reuse and Recycle.
 These three R’s are evident in several stages of the kitchen process.
 Below we’ve outlined three types of waste and have included tips to help you manage and reduce waste in each category.

 Preparation Waste - Several things can be done to reduce waste during preparation: